 Arms, oil and the Middle East -- they are thought to form the basis for talks between President Nixon and the Shah of iran, which began in Washington on Tuesday (24 July).

-Arms, oil and the Middle East -- they are thought to form the basis for talks between President Nixon and the Shah of iran, which began in Washington on Tuesday (24 July).
+Background: Arms, oil and the Middle East -- they are thought to form the basis for talks between President Nixon and the Shah of iran, which began in Washington on Tuesday (24 July).
 The Shah received a warm welcome from the President at the start of his three-day State visit, and afterwards the two leaders retired to the Oval Office for talks lasting 75-minutes.